 Stewart is a journalism graduate of Bowling Green State University and completed the Advanced Executive Program, a joint program of the Kellogg School of Business and the Medill School of Journalism, at Northwestern University.
 He also earned a master’s degree in Executive Leadership and Organizational Change from Northern Kentucky University, where he received the Distinguished Student Award.

 His service to BGSU continued through membership on the Board of Student Publications and the Journalism Alumni Advisory Board.
 Today, he serves on the Board of Directors of the BGSU Alumni Association, the Board of Student Publications and the Journalism Alumni Advisory Board.
 He was inducted into BGSU’s Journalism Alumni Hall of Fame in 2007.

 He is a board member of Public Agenda, the National Press Club Journalism Institute and Journalism Funding Partners and serves on advisory boards for PBS Frontline and Report for America.
 He was part of the Knight Commission on Trust, Media and Democracy, an initiative of the Knight Foundation and the Aspen Institute.
-He also serves on the Dean’s Advisory Council of the Scripps College of Communication at Ohio University and on journalism advisory boards for the Gannett Foundation and the Scripps Howard Foundation.
 His past community service includes the Indiana Debate Commission, the Board of Visitors at the University of Evansville, the Evansville African American Museum, WNIN Public Broadcasting, the Akron Press Club, Leadership Tallahassee, Young Actors Theatre in Tallahassee, Fla. and the Florida First Amendment Foundation.